sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 The maximum request body size to accept in bytes including while streaming.
 Defaults to 512kb.
 You can disable this option with a value of 0 and implement a custom check in [`handle`](hooks#server-hooks-handle) if you need something more advanced.

+### `TIMEOUT`

+Number of seconds after which the app should automatically shutdown when receving no requests and using systemd socket activation.
+See [Socket Activation](#socket-activation) for how to enable it.

 ## Options

 The adapter can be configured with various options: